 For Trimester 2, 2020, you will be able to start your study from home.
 If restrictions are lifted we will continue to offer our students the flexibility to study online or a combination of online and on campus for the rest of the Trimester.

 It's about having the skills and the knowledge to make people's money work for them—not the other way around.
 As well as possessing analytical and problem solving skills, financial planners need to be excellent communicators in order to develop client relationships.
 Clients entrust financial planners to give them the best advice on their financial future so being able clearly explain concepts and strategies is vital in ensuring your client can make informed decisions.

-As a financial planning graduate, you can build a very rewarding career bringing people's financial and personal goals to reality.
+As a graduate, you’ll be an innovative and creative thinker, and have the skills necessary to understand and build a very rewarding career bringing people's financial and personal goals to reality.

 Study financial planning at Griffith